INN/docs/how-to-work-with-us/intake-procedure.md

 **When working on a project with us**, expect to receive weekly updates and opportunities for review and feedback.

+**Approach us with problems or challenges, not solutions.** It's the difference between "We need you to put a widget with our Twitter stream on the homepage" and "We'd like to better incorporate our social content into our website."

+"Make this button red" vs. "Nobody is clicking our donate button, could you help us figure that out?"

 ###TK TK TK TK